morganthomas/winning-arguments/winning-arguments.md

 Here is a typical argument in favor of dialetheism.
 This is an argument called the **liar paradox**.
 Consider the statement "this statement is false."
 Call this statement L. In other words, L is the statement "L is false."
 If L is true, then L is false, because that's what L says.
 If L is false, then it's false that L is false (because that's what L says), meaning that L is true (since every statement is either true or false).
 In short, if L is true then L is false, and if L is false then L is true.
 Since L is either true or false, L is therefore both true and false.

 One can reject this argument in favor of dialetheism in many different ways.
+In the modern academic debate on dialetheism, the liar paradox is rarely presented as an argument in favor of dialetheism, because so many ways of blocking the argument are known; rather, the liar paradox, the argument itself, is taken as an object of study in the debate on dialetheism.

-The usual response to the liar paradox is what we can call the "indifferent shrug."
+The usual response to the liar paradox, the response of most of the world, is what we can call the "indifferent shrug."
 This is a mode of response where one disregards the argument and its conclusion without providing any reason to do so.

 The indifferent shrug is not necessarily an irrational response to the liar paradox, in my opinion.
 Life is short and there are many things to do in the world.
 If somebody feels that they should not devote their time to evaluating an argument with a patently absurd and yet pointless conclusion, I can't necessarily say their decision making is poor.